layilin/SP23-33852/_annotations/book4.md

 134.182 silver's fluent ore.
 Quicksilver or mercury, which was a major export of the region.
 Among the effects of continued exposure to mercury are palsies (line 180) and loss of teeth (line 193).

 134.185 Incas.
-The Incan empire extended from modern Ecuador to Chile in the early sixteenth century when Spanish conquistadors arrived and imposed colonial rule.
-In the fifteen lines that follow, Grainger relies on the trope of the Black Legend to suggest that the suffering of the Inca at the hands of the Spanish was far worse than anything experienced by enslaved persons working on British sugar plantations.
-In particular, the silver mines at Potosí in Upper Peru (present-day Bolivia) drove Spanish settlement, and indigenous populations were subjected to the *encomienda* system, in which an *encomendero* accepted tribute and obligatory labor from natives in return for protection.
+The Incan Empire extended from modern Ecuador to Chile in the early sixteenth century, when Spanish conquistadors arrived and imposed colonial rule.
+In the fifteen lines that follow, Grainger relies on the trope of the Black Legend to suggest that the suffering of the Incas at the hands of the Spanish was far worse than anything experienced by enslaved persons working on British sugar plantations.
+In particular, the silver mines at Potosí in Upper Peru (modern Bolivia) drove Spanish settlement, and indigenous populations were subjected to the *encomienda* system, in which an *encomendero* accepted tribute and obligatory labor from natives in return for protection.
 In the early seventeenth century, this system gave way to a *corregimiento* system that established networks of provincial governors who managed the labor distribution and tributary arrangements.
 Enslaved Africans were also imported and put to work in mines when labor ran short and gradually surpassed the natives in population.
-Besides silver, gold deposits were found throughout the Andes from Venezuela to Chile, and European colonists expanded the extant mining work of the indigenous Americans in both scale and productivity.
+Besides silver, gold deposits were found throughout the Andes from Venezuela to Chile, and European colonists greatly expanded the extant mining work of the indigenous Americans in scale.

 134.188 proud insulting tyrants.
 The Spanish conquistadors.

 135.204 your pleasing task.
 The georgic mode is invested in describing the benefits of healthful agricultural labor.
-It is entirely conventional to describe that labor as "pleasing," but here, *The Sugar-Cane* runs into its central ideological paradox: even as Grainger compares plantation slavery favorably to Scottish, Hungarian, and Incan mining, the fact remains that enslaved labor--and enslaved labor on sugar plantations in particular--was especially difficult and dangerous.
+It is entirely conventional to describe that labor as "pleasing," but here, *The Sugar-Cane* runs into its central ideological paradox: even as Grainger compares plantation slavery favorably to Scottish, Hungarian, and Incan mining, the fact remains that enslaved labor---and enslaved labor on sugar plantations in particular---was especially difficult and dangerous.
 The georgic convention thus appears highly stylized and even ridiculous.

-135.205 by your toil deserve your master's care.
-In a stark and ironic reversal, Grainger claims that enslavers take good care of the enslaved on their plantations, and ought to be repaid for that care with diligent labor.

 135.207 humours.
 Moods.

 136.211 let humanity prevail.
 From here to the end of *The Sugar-Cane*, Grainger settles on a strategy of amelioration for dealing with the problem of slavery.
 This strategy involves accepting the continuation of slavery as an institution but advocating for the humane treatment of the enslaved as an economically prudent measure.
 Note that his recommendations mirror the actions of Montano at the end of Book I.

-136.212 his native land.
-As in so many other places in the text, Grainger is imagining a fictional person in a generic African space.
-The repetition of "perhaps" here and in the next ten lines is intended to invoke sympathy in the reader or planter.

 136.213 possest large fertile fields, and slaves.
 Slavery did exist in Africa, although it is clear that the Atlantic slave trade fundamentally altered how it was practiced and the number of people who experienced enslavement.
 Grainger's reference to slavery in Africa is a conventional move of pro-slavery writers, who invoked it in an attempt to justify and excuse slavery in American plantations.